 - Highly-developed emotional intelligence and interpersonal skills, including the ability to establish trust and effective communications with a wide array of stakeholders ranging from community members and nonprofit partners to foundation executives and government leaders.

-- Exceptional communication skills, both verbal and written, with an understanding of how to adjust messages for a variety of audiences and an ability to effectively communicate the compelling nature of an investment opportunity to potential clients and supporters.
+- Exceptional communication skills, both verbal and written, with an understanding of how to adjust message for a variety of audiences and an ability to effectively communicate the compelling nature of an investment opportunity to potential clients and supporters.

 - Ability to work collaboratively on a small team with limited resources, supporting the success of all colleagues and prioritizing the organization’s overall goals above personal achievement.